kora-projects/kora-docs/mkdocs/blog/en/kora-production-knowledge-built-in.md

 That is a better production signal than a list of fashionable abstractions.

-## Benchmarks Are Evidence, Not the Definition of Production Quality
+## Benchmarks Are Evidence, Not the Definition of Production Quality { #benchmarks }

 Because Kora emphasizes performance, there is a risk of interpreting the framework primarily through benchmark results.